Click here to receive the Daily Digest via email.

 NY State Regulator Subpoenas 16 Websites for Ties to Payday Lenders (WSJ)

-Shayndi Rice explains that the state's Department of Financial Services suspects these websites are selling personal information to payday lenders that charge illegally high rates.
+Shayndi Rice explains that the state's Department of Financial Services suspects these websites are selling personal information to direct payday lenders that charge illegally high rates.
 Some of these predatory lenders charge annual interest rates over 600 percent.

 Fast-Food Workers In 100 Cities To Walk Off The Job (HuffPo)